chem-274-A-master/cpp-project/README.md

 of incompatible sizes).

 Since this is a templated class, it should exist completely in a header file.

-Also create a `.cpp` source file to demonstrate your matrix class and its capabilities.
+Finally, create a `.cpp` source file to demonstrate your matrix class and its capabilities.

+Your project should have README documenting your class, and a Makefile that compiles your example/test `.cpp` file.